 SIGN Function in Excel

-Sign function in excel is a Maths/Trig function that is used to give us this result.
-SIGN function returns the sign (-1, 0 or +1) of the supplied numerical argument.
-SIGN formula in excel can be used by typing the keyword =SIGN( and providing the number as input.
+The SIGN function in Excel is a Maths/Trig function that gives us this result.
+The SIGN function returns the sign (-1, 0, or +1) of the supplied numerical argument.
+The SIGN formula in Excel can be used by typing the keyword: =SIGN( and providing the number as input.

 Syntax